saliscode/bmi_cal/README.md

  -this contains all images used in this project.
 *design
  -This file contains all design files which served as a guide in creating this project.

+# Beyond
+In the near future I hope to write tests to make sure it works effiently